reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 1. We can define a whitelist of specific domains which are allowed to access the server.
 When the request arrives, validate the `Origin` header against the whitelist to allow or deny access.
 2. Similarly, for the `Access-Control-Allow-Methods` header we should specify exactly what methods are valid for the whitelisted domains to use.
 3. We should be validating each and every domain that needs to access resources, as well as the methods other domains can use if their requests for access are granted.
-You can easily identify CORS security vulnerabilities by reviewing the above headers in the application’s response and validating the values of those headers.
+We can easily identify CORS security vulnerabilities by reviewing the above headers in the application’s response and validating the values of those headers.
 4. We should also be using CORS scanners to detect security vulnerabilities caused by CORS misconfigurations.
 5. CORS checks should also be part of penetration testing of critical applications.
 [OWASP guidance on testing CORS](https://owasp.org/www-project-web-security-testing-guide/stable/4-Web_Application_Security_Testing/11-Client-side_Testing/07-Testing_Cross_Origin_Resource_Sharing) provides guidelines for identifying endpoints that implement CORS and ensure the security of the CORS configuration.